-The Home Depot Foundation gifted NYU Langone Health $10 million last week to expand the medical center’s reach at an emergency care center in Brooklyn, which has since been renamed the Home Depot Emergency Department.
+The Home Depot Foundation gifted NYU Langone Health $10 million last week to expand the medical center’s reach at an emergency department in Brooklyn, which has since been named the Home Depot Emergency Department.

-The care center, previously named the Joseph S. and Diane H. Steinberg Ambulatory Care Center—Cobble Hill, aims to use the donation to improve emergency services for underserved communities in Brooklyn.
+The department, which is under the Joseph S. and Diane H. Steinberg Ambulatory Care Center—Cobble Hill, aims to use the donation to improve emergency services for underserved communities in Brooklyn.
 The location has an average wait time of less than 10 minutes and offers advanced imaging services and emergency-trained nurses, having served over 76,000 people since its opening in April 2023.

 “We’re honored our 15-year partnership with NYU Langone has helped enable innovation across research, medical education, and patient care,” Ted Decker, Home Depot CEO, president and chair, said in a press release.
 “The Home Depot Emergency Department gives the neighbors who live in and around Cobble Hill — including many of our own Home Depot associates — access to cutting-edge, lifesaving medical care right in their own community.”